Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Probability in Practice

 The strategy for arriving at effective pre-measurement uncertainty outlined above has three distinct shortcomings.
 First, the claim that one's pre-measurement decisions must align with the post-measurement preferences of one's successors must be justified.
 This alignment might be enforced by some sort of decision-theoretic reflection principle, but such a principle would need to be precisely stated and defended.\footnote{Some work has already been done in this direction. \citet[\textsection 8.1]{wallace2002} introduces a decision-theoretic reflection principle which is discussed in \citet[\textsection 4.2]{greaves2004} and \citet[\textsection 5.2.1]{greaves2007b}.
 The requirement is roughly that one's betting behavior ought not change over a period of time in which no new evidence is gained (and this is coupled with the idea that the occurrence of an expected branching event provides no new evidence). \citeauthor{wallace2010b} (\citeyear{wallace2010b},\citeyear{wallace2012}) defends a requirement of diachronic consistency which does similar work.
 Unfortunately, both of these principles condemn agents we take to be acting rationally in various cases where self-locating uncertainty is important (such cases often violate \emph{epistemic} reflection principles, see \citealp{lewis2009, arntzenius2003}).
 For example, the principles condemn an agent who accepts the \textsc{Duplicating Dr. Evil} Dutch book in appendix \ref{notaproblem} as the agent's betting behavior changes once the duplicate is created.
 We thus believe that these two principles cannot be correct as stated.} Second, this strategy only works if the preferences of agents are narrow: each successor only cares about what's happening in their own branch.\footnote{\citet{tappenden2011} is aware of this problem (which was raised in the context of anticipated branching by \citealp{price2010}).} If each of Alice's successors only cares about their own wealth, then the bet described above seems lucrative.
 There is a 50\% chance of winning \$30 and a 50\% chance of losing \$20.
 The probability of being on a certain branch acts, for all practical purposes, like the probability that a certain thing is happening.
 But, if the successors care about, say, the average wealth of all successors, then at $t_2$ it seems like a good bet but at $t_3$ it does not.
 (Here we've assumed an idealized case, as in \textsection \ref{quant}, where the number of successors is well-defined.
 Removing the idealization makes decision making harder, but doesn't fix the problem that one's preferences may extend beyond the goings on in one particular branch.
 For example, one might conceivably desire that no copy of oneself elsewhere in the multiverse be experiencing a truly miserable life \citep[\textsection 7]{price2010}.)
+Third, the strategy outlined above does not directly address cases where there is no period of uncertainty at all because observation happens immediately upon measurement.
+We believe such cases are atypical, but perhaps possible (\textsection \ref{sluEM}).
+In such a case, one can use the strategy above to argue that \emph{had there been} a period of uncertainty of any length at all, it would have been rational to treat the psi-squared branch weights as probabilities for the sake of decision making---to care about one's successors in proportion to the weights of the branches they occupy.
+As the limit of the amount of time after measurement before observation is taken to zero, the same decisions remain rational.
+It would be very odd if they were not the right actions to take when there is no period of uncertainty at all.\footnote{A similar limiting argument is made by \citet[\textsection 5.2.1]{greaves2007b}, and another {appealing to} a hypothetical period of uncertainty by \citet[][\textsection 4]{tappenden2011}}